Module crashtest.run

 Expand source code

 def run() -> None: """ Run all tests. """ print("Getting repo info...") git = get_repo_info() if git.is_release: print( "Cannot run tests from a release build (eg. installed fro PyPI).
-Please clone the repo and run from there." ) return # TODO: add support for autodownloading and building test samples print("Finding test cases...") files = os.listdir(os.path.join(os.path.dirname(__file__), "..", "tests", "haxe")) cases = [f for f in files if f.endswith(".hx")] for case in cases: if not case.replace(".hx", ".hl") in files: print(f"Warning: no compiled bytecode found for {case}.
+Please clone the repo and run from there." ) return # TODO: add support for autodownloading and building test samples print("Finding test cases...") files = os.listdir(os.path.join(os.path.dirname(__file__), "..", "tests", "haxe")) cases = [f for f in files if f.endswith(".hx")] for case in cases: if case.replace(".hx", ".hl") not in files: print(f"Warning: no compiled bytecode found for {case}.
 Skipping.") cases.remove(case) print("Running tests...") results = [] for i, case in enumerate(cases): print(f"Running {case}...") result = run_case(case, i) results.append(result) print("Generating run...") status, status_color = gen_status(results) r = Run( git=git, context=TestContext(version=globals.VERSION), cases=results, id=gen_id(), timestamp=datetime.datetime.now().strftime("%Y-%m-%d %H:%M:%S"), status=status, status_color=status_color, ) os.makedirs(os.path.join(os.path.dirname(__file__), "runs"), exist_ok=True) save_run(r, os.path.join(os.path.dirname(__file__), "runs", f"{gen_id()}.json"))

 Run all tests.